Chevrotain/chevrotain/lookahead_dfa_results.md

 - Extracted DFA package suite: 17 passing.
 - Full Chevrotain package: 796 passing.
-- DFA benchmark smoke: 75 scenarios and 150 variants passing.
+- DFA benchmark smoke: 83 scenarios and 166 variants passing.
 - Full monorepo CI: 15 of 15 tasks successful.
 - Formatting and TypeScript compilation pass.

 ## Recommendation

-Use Dense for shared two-path decisions, non-shared OR decisions with at least three multi-token paths, and non-shared Single decisions with at least four.
+Use Dense for OR and Single decisions with at least two multi-token paths.
+This captures the larger balanced gains for deep non-shared Single decisions while accepting smaller early-biased regressions.
-This removes six measured shared-shape false negatives without introducing a selected-Dense regression or measurable initialization penalty.

-Keep narrower non-shared decisions on Original.
-Their runtime result depends on input-frequency bias that cannot be inferred from grammar shape.